What is a first look?

 why I think you will love it:

-I always ask couples, do you think you're going to be stressed or nervous at all on your wedding day?
+I always ask couples: Do you think you're going to be stressed or nervous at all on your wedding day?
 Who better to calm those nerves than the person you've chosen to share your life with.
 In my experience, couples are more relaxed and can be themselves when they get to spend the majority of the day with the one they love.
-The reason everything has been planned, flowers selected, and all the investment you've made in your wedding is to celebrate your love.
+The reason everything has been planned, flowers selected, and all the investment you've made in your wedding is to celebrate your love, and marriage ceremony.
 Why spend the majority of the day apart?
 Do you really want the entire time you're together to be in front of all your guests?
 There's no down time after the start of the ceremony... so plan that quiet time together beforehand!

 Whether you have a guest list of 30 or 300, each wedding and timeline is unique.
 The weather, time of year, venue, available light, personalities, size of bridal party... it ALL plays into how your day will flow.
 So this brings us here at a crossroads...
-Tradition? or capturing your wedding day as it unfolds, creating new memories to be preserved forever?
+Tradition (seeing the bride at the ceremony)? or capturing your wedding day as it unfolds, enjoying the day together, while creating new memories to be preserved forever?
 Which is more important to you?

 Here's a few more reasons to do a First Look: